 John D. Bralich, CPD, Senior GIS and Data Services Manager in the YSU Center for Urban and Regional Studies, has worked at the University since 2001.
 He received his B.A. in Geography and M.A. in American Studies at YSU.
 John, in addition to managing research projects and the GIS Mapping and Data Center, and providing technical assistance to the University and a myriad of local government and social service entities, has provided GIS mapping and demographic analysis for numerous major projects, including the Youngstown 2010 Future Land Use Plan, development of the city of Youngstown’s rental registration program, neighborhood revitalization and watershed action plans, updating of the city of Youngstown’s code enforcement and demolitions process, and mass transportation projects throughout Ohio and Michigan.
 He has participated in and provided mapping for numerous vacant property surveys in the city of Youngstown.
-He developed a plan to establish a wetland mitigation bank on the east side of the city of Youngstown, and serves as the YSU Research Team lead on a Byrne Criminal Justice Innovation Program Implementation Grant through the U.S. Department of Justice, which is a collaborative between Youngstown Neighborhood Development Corporation, Youngstown Police Department, and YSU, and aims to reduce crime and improve neighborhoods in a targeted area on the south side of the city of Youngstown.
-He also developed and maintains the Regional Property Information System, an online interactive map which contains a comprehensive collection of real property data in Mahoning County, Ohio.
-John holds a Crime Prevention Through Environmental Design Professional Designation (CPD) through the National Institute of Crime Prevention, and is also an Instructor in the Department of Geography at YSU.
+He developed a plan to establish a wetland mitigation bank on the east side of the city of Youngstown, and serves as the YSU Research Team lead on an Innovations in Community Based Crime Reduction Implementation Grant through the U.S. Department of Justice, which is a collaborative between Youngstown Neighborhood Development Corporation, Youngstown Police Department, and YSU, and aims to reduce crime and improve neighborhoods in a targeted area on the south side of the city of Youngstown.
+He also developed and maintains the Real Property Information System, an online interactive map that contains a comprehensive collection of real property data in Youngstown, Ohio.
+John holds a Crime Prevention Through Environmental Design Professional Designation (CPD) through the National Institute of Crime Prevention, and is an instructor in the YSU Department of Geography.
 He may be reached via phone at (330) 941-2302 or by email at email@example.com.

 Dinah McCamon, Administrative Assistant, has been with YSU for 13 years, and has worked in the Bursar’s office, Human Resources, and Metro College.
 She previously spent over 24 years at the DeBartolo Corporation in the legal and word processing departments.
 Dinah provides crucial administrative support for the entire team.
 She can be reached via phone at (330) 941-1524 or by email at firstname.lastname@example.org.